-Over a year after the U.S. Congress passed a bipartisan reform bill by Congress granting optometry physician-level recognition, optometrists (ODs) employed by the U.S. The Department of Veterans Affairs (VA) are officially on par with physician pay rates.
+Over a year after the U.S. Congress passed a bipartisan reform bill by Congress granting optometry physician-level recognition, optometrists (ODs) employed by The Department of Veterans Affairs (VA) are one step closer to being officially on par with physician pay rates.

 The update follows an executive order published last month establishing the updated base and longevity pay schedule.